tektutor/qt-feb-2026/Day4/README.md

 };
 </pre>

-## Info - Fixing Segmentation and Core Dumps
+## Info - Debugging and Fixing Segmentation and Core Dumps

 ### Using deleted object
 <pre>